1truong9song9hiep8/journey-to-the-west/chapter-13.md

 This one stabbed madly at the breast of his foe;
 That one, facing him would swallow him whole.
 Stay away and you may live out your years.
-Join the fray and you‟ll meet Yama, the king!
+Join the fray and you"ll meet Yama, the king!
 You hear the roar of the striped prince
 And the harsh cries of the Guardian.
 The roar of the striped prince